mortar-works/mortar-website/src/site/use-cases/community-navigation-in-Hackney.md

 order: 2
 ---

-In Hackney 42% of residents aged over 65 are living alone and are at risk of deteriorating health and wellbeing from social isolation.
-Our Circle Community Navigation Platform is delivering Hackney Circle, supporting a network of over 40 local community and cultural organisations in the promotion of their participation and engagement opportunities.
-Together with public health and the community navigation team, and the libraries housebound service, we are working to ensure that older residents living alone are identified and supported with appropriate early interventions.
+Together with Hackney Council's culture and public health team, the community navigation team, and the libraries housebound service our Community Navigation Platform is working to ensure that the 42% of older residents living alone in Hackney are better identified and supported with appropriate early interventions.

 <section>
   <h2>Modules</h2>